Classic miscellaneous antennas for communication

 A Four Square antenna needs relatively large real estate for deployment.
 A typical Four Square antenna is mounted on the ground in the form of four properly spaced vertical monopole antennas.
 However, it may also be deployed at elevated locations like a large roof of a building.
 For such deployments, this antenna needs an extensive mesh of ground plane radials to perform properly.

 The upside of a rooftop deployment on a modern concrete (RCC) building of a Four Square antenna in comparison to many other antennas is that its radiation pattern is not adversely affected by the steel mesh in the concrete roof of the building.
 In fact, the underlying steel mesh works to our advantage in this case.
 The adverse effect of steel mesh in the RCC roof of buildings that adversely affect most antennas like dipoles, Yagis, etc is often not well understood by a large section of the amateur radio community.
-We cover this in details in a separate article on our website.
+We cover this in detail in a separate article on our website.

 We mentioned earlier that despite being a fixed installation antenna the FourSquare antenna radiation lobe can be steered effectively in any direction.
 This is done electrically and not mechanically.
 Hence, an antenna rotator is not required.